-In certain circumstances you may be able to accept an Australian Taxation Office (ATO) offer to have part or all of your excess concessional contributions refunded to you from a superannuation fund.
-Term Life as Superannuation and Income Protection as Superannuation will not be able to release amounts to pay your tax liability as no account balance is maintained for you.
+Term Life as Superannuation and Income Protection as Superannuation will not be able to release amounts in relation to excess concessional or non-concessional contributions, to pay your tax liability as no account balance is maintained for you.
 For further information on the refund of excess concessional contributions refer to ato.gov.au.